Including suggestions for use in hilly Sheffield

 More on the merits of various Hub gears here

 Note: Do try and avoid the e-bike trap of letting the motor do all the work in high ‘lazy’ gears, even unwittingly.
-It is important to consciously use the gears sympathetically and change down to lower gears to keep your legs turning well when loaded, on hills or cycling against a headwind.

 11. What sort of batteries do e-bikes have? – How far will it take me?